Low-wage states with cheap housing dominated the post-pandemic jobs boom

 Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and Twitter.

-The post Low-wage states with cheap housing dominated the post-pandemic jobs boom appeared first on West Virginia Watch.
+The post Low-wage states with cheap housing dominated the post-pandemic jobs boom appeared first on North Dakota Monitor.